ooteniya1/resource-estimation/README.md

 [Openshift Monitoring](https://docs.openshift.com/container-platform/4.7/monitoring/understanding-the-monitoring-stack.html) and the installed [VPA](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-vertical-autoscaler.html) CR will be used to monitor the resource usage.

-We will follow the Resource Estimation process below:
+We will follow the steps below to estimate resources to fulfil our performance requirements.

 1. Check the start-up time.
 This is important for scaling in peak periods.
 2. Adjust to have a fast start-up time initially.